Finite Approximations for Mean Field Type Multi-Agent Control and Their Near Optimality: Further Approximations for Large N

-For the first approximation method, we will construct a new finite problem, by directly aggregating the finite space infinite population problem based on possible distribution of $n$ agents, where $n$ is a manageable number.
-Note that, this is not the same as solving a team problem with $n$ agents, but an averaging of the infinite population problem, over the possible distribution of $n$ agents.
-This approximate model, will give us symmetric policies, defined on a finite space, for finitely many agent distributions.
-To apply this approximate policy, we will assume that we can observe the mean-field term exactly, say $\mu\in\P(\mathds{X})$, and map $\mu$ to the nearest $\mu^n$ (possible distribution of $n$ agents), and tell the agents to use the symmetric policy $\gamma(du|\hat{x},\mu^n)$, where $\hat{x}$ is the discretized version of the state $x$.
+For the first approximation method, we construct a new finite problem, by directly aggregating the finite space infinite population problem based on possible distribution of $n$ agents, where $n$ is a manageable number.
+Note that, this is not the same as solving a team problem with $n$ agents, but rather an averaging of the infinite population problem, over the possible distribution of $n$ agents.
+This approximate model provides symmetric policies, defined on a finite space, for the finitely many agent distributions.
+To implement this approximate policy, we assume that we can observe the mean-field term exactly, say $\mu\in\P(\mathds{X})$, and map $\mu$ to the nearest $\mu^n$ (possible distribution of $n$ agents), and instructing the agents to use the symmetric policy $\gamma(du|\hat{x},\mu^n)$, where $\hat{x}$ is the discretized version of the state $x$.

-For the second method, we will focus on a finite model for the infinite population problem by sampling the population randomly and choose $n$ random agents to observe and control the system.
-The finite model will be constructed considering possible movements of $n$ agents in an environment with infinitely many agents.
-After solving for the approximate control policy, which will be symmetrical for all agents, instead of using the exact mean-field term, we will only observe the distribution of $n$ agents at random, and use their state distribution $\mu^n$ to construct the policy $\gamma(du|\hat{x},\mu^n)$.
+For the second method, we focus on a finite model for the infinite population problem by sampling the population randomly and select $n$ random agents to observe and control the system.
+The finite model is constructed considering possible movements of $n$ agents in an environment with infinitely many agents.
+After solving for the approximate control policy, which will be symmetric for all agents, instead of using the exact mean-field term, we only observe the distribution of $n$ agents at random, and use their state distribution $\mu^n$ to construct the policy $\gamma(du|\hat{x},\mu^n)$.
+For the implementation of this policy, each agent can either use the same sub-sample as others or use their own independent sub-sample.

-In both cases we will be able to provide regret bounds of the obtained approximate policies when they are used in the original setting with continuous spaces by comparing with the optimal performance of the original problem.
+In both cases we will be able to provide regret bounds of the obtained approximate policies when they are used in the original setting with continuous spaces by comparing them to the optimal performance of the original problem.